What is Floors | Basement, Ground And Upper

 Reinforced Cement Concrete Floors

-- Concrete is powerful in compression but is weak in tension.
+• Concrete is powerful in compression but weak in tension.
 Though, it is suitably reinforced with the help of steel bars which take the complete bending tension.